lopspower/HFRecyclerView/README.md

         //...
     }
     ```
-2. In your custom adapter, you need to add a constructor.
+2. In your custom adapter, add a constructor.
 The first param in `super` constructor is your data list.
-The second is a flag to determine if you want to add a header and the last to add a footer.
+The second is a flag to determine if you want to add a header, and the last to add a footer.

     ```java
     public class ExampleAdapter extends HFRecyclerView<MyDataObject> {